OSC/ood-documentation/latest/_sources/how-tos/analytics/google-analytics.rst.txt

   work as intended.
 As OSC does not use GA we're unable to update these examples ourselves, but would accept updates for the same.

-Now that you have Open-OnDemand sending information to GA and it's all configured correctly, you can now query GA for this information, parse it and present it in any fashion you like.
+Now that you have Open OnDemand sending information to GA and it's all configured correctly, you can now query GA for this information, parse it and present it in any fashion you like.

 Here's a small portion of how we query GA in ruby, but there are many `GA client libraries`_